markwkidd/cushaw-handbook/growing/garden-bed-prep.md

 - Rocks to hold down cardboard (optional)

 ### Steps:
-1. **Site Selection**
+1. **Site Preparation**
-   - Choose a location that receives at least 6-8 hours of direct sunlight daily.
-   - Ensure the area has good drainage.
    - Measure and mark the desired garden bed dimensions.
    - Remove any large rocks, sticks, or debris from the area.
-   - Ideally, the cardboard should be applied at three or more months in advance.
+   - Ideally, cardboard should be applied at three or more months in advance.
 Humid climates or manually wetting the cardboard can reduce this time.

 2. **Cardboard Layer**
    - Make sure there are no glossy coatings or tapes on the cardboard